AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ## Step 3: Confirm data is being captured

-You can confirm that custom attribute data is being captured and sent to the Experience Platform using the **Custom Order Attributes** table on the [Data Customization](connect-data.md#data-customization) tab in the Admin.
+View the [Data Customization](connect-data.md#data-customization) tab in the Admin to confirm that custom attribute data is being captured and sent to the Experience Platform.

 ### Troubleshooting